2 Meanings

 You're not my homeland anymore

-Now I'm in exile seein' you out
+You were my town, now I'm in exile, seein' you out

 I think I've seen this film before